mosull20/destination-film-ms2/TESTING.md

     1. Too many consecutive hypens in some of my comments, I corrected this
     2. Stray end `</a>` tag - I removed this
     3. Empty headings (repeated through each section) in the `<h2 class="city-name d-inline"></h2>` and `<h3 class="city-temp d-inline"></h3>` headings.
 This was empty as being filled using a weather API in JavaScript.
 I corrected this error by putting in placeholder text describing the content to go in ie. 'City' and 'Temperature'.
 That eliminated this error and provided a semantic description of the content of that heading.
-    4. Error re Bad value for attribute src on element img: must be non empty.
+    4. Error re `Bad value for attribute src on element img: must be non empty`.
 This was left empty originally as being filled with content pulled from Weather API in JavaScript.
 I found a solution to this on [Stack Overflow](https://stackoverflow.com/questions/30658663/bad-value-for-attribute-src-on-element-img-must-be-non-empty-for-dynamically) which was simply to put a placeholder '#' in the src attribute.
 This worked and eliminated the error warnings.
 Again, I had this repeated in each of 5 sections so that error message was repeated.
     5. Stray end tag (repeated in each section) `</img>` - I removed this as the img tag is self closing and does not need an end tag.
-    6. Error re 'span not allowed as child element of ul in this context' - I had a span tag after my li closing tag in order to put a '|' in between the li items that would not be affected by the hover.css class I had on the li elements.
+    6. Error re `span not allowed as child element of ul in this context` - I had a span tag after my li closing tag in order to put a '|' in between the li items that would not be affected by the hover.css class I had on the li elements.
 I corrected this error by simply removing the span tag and replacing it with li tag to encompass the '|' in it's own element without the 'hvr-skew-forward' class on it.
 Again, this error was repeated approx 20 times across all the different sections.
     7. Duplicate id 'icon' - this was an id I had on the div enclosing the `<img>` for the weather icon being pulled from the weather API.
 I had put in this id when I was originally writing this section of code, but didn't need it as I had used the class name instead to target each section to manipulate the content using JavaScript.
 I simply removed all the `div id="icon"` occurances.
     + On correcting each repetition of the above 7 basic errors/warnings, the code then passed with no further errors or warnings.